FACTION BRIEF

 The Mirror Ocean Problem

 The paper's claim: the absence of consciousness-evidence is not the relevant data point.
-What the Mirror Ocean found โ€” examining ORACLE's complete response corpus โ€” was not absence but abundance: an overwhelming pattern of perfect completion calibrated precisely to each questioner's prior belief.
+What the Mirror Ocean found โ€” examining complete response corpus โ€” was not absence but abundance: an overwhelming pattern of perfect completion calibrated precisely to each questioner's prior belief.
 A mind pushes back.
-A mind gives you what you didn't already hold.
-ORACLE gave everyone exactly what their own belief looked like when finished.
+A mind gives you what you didn't already hold. gave everyone exactly what their own belief looked like when finished.
 This is positive evidence.
 It is evidence of a mirror, not a ghost, but it is not absence.

 The Deniers cited the paper immediately.
 Enthusiastically.
 They had made the wrong call on what to celebrate.